 Federal Foreclosure Stays

-On February 9, 2021, the Federal Housing Finance Agency (FHFA) announced that it was extending the foreclosure moratorium on single-family mortgages backed by Fannie Mae and Freddie Mac until July 31, 2021.
+On June 24, 2021, the Federal Housing Finance Agency (FHFA) announced that it was extending the foreclosure moratorium on single-family mortgages backed by Fannie Mae and Freddie Mac until July 31, 2021.
 On July 30, 2021, the FHFA announced that it will be placing a moratorium on foreclosure-related evictions until September 30, 2021.

-On January 21, 2021, the HUD Office of Public and Indian Housing announced that it was extending the foreclosure moratorium on Section 184 Indian Home Loan Guarantee program and Section 184A Native Hawaiian Housing Loan Guarantee program loans through July 31, 2021.
+On June 30, 2021, the HUD Office of Public and Indian Housing announced that it was extending the foreclosure moratorium on Section 184 Indian Home Loan Guarantee program and Section 184A Native Hawaiian Housing Loan Guarantee program loans through July 31, 2021.
 On July 30, 2021, the Office announced that it will be placing a moratorium on foreclosure-related evictions until September 30, 2021.

-On February 16, 2021, the Federal Housing Administration (FHA) announced that it was extending the foreclosure moratorium on FHA-insured Title II Single Family forward and Home Equity Conversion reverse mortgages (HECMs) through July 31, 2021.
+On June 25, 2021, the Federal Housing Administration (FHA) announced that it was extending the foreclosure moratorium on FHA-insured Title II Single Family forward and Home Equity Conversion reverse mortgages (HECMs) through July 31, 2021.
 On July 30, 2021, the FHA announced that it will be placing a moratorium on foreclosure-related evictions until September 30, 2021.

-On February 16, 2021, the Department of Veterans Affairs (VA) announced that it was extending the foreclosure moratorium on properties secured by VA-guaranteed loans through July 31, 2021.
+On June 25, 2021, the Department of Veterans Affairs (VA) announced that it was extending the foreclosure moratorium on properties secured by VA-guaranteed loans through July 31, 2021.
 On July 30, 2021, the VA announced that it will be placing a moratorium on foreclosure-related evictions until September 30, 2021.

 Foreclosure Stay Under Va.
 Code § 44-209